What might gastrointestinal problems mean in a newborn?

 healthcare provider if you think there is a gastrointestinal problem making your baby

 fussy.
-Some of the reasons babies may have colic include the following:
+Some of the reasons babies may have colic are:

 Temperament and adjusting to the world.
 Newborns must make adjustments to the world around them.
 Not all babies have the same

 temperament.
 Some adjust to lights, loud noises, and all the other stimulation around

 them without trouble.
 Others are not able to adapt as easily.
 Just like adults, some

 babies are easygoing, and some are impatient.
 Crying may be one way for a baby to

 vent feelings as they are getting adjusted to the world.